gaogaotiantian/fir/readme.txt

 5. run "./game.out * *", in which * represents the ID for the function.

 Example: your ID is 3 and you want to compete with exampleAI, then you should use "./game.out 1 3".
-The order of arguments will not affect the result because who move first is random.
+The order of arguments will not affect the result when -r:1(which is the default )because who moves first is random.
+However, if you set -r:0, the first input ID will move first.

 Now the program supports human vs AI.
 The human control AI has ID 10.
 You can start a game with an AI using "./game.out * 10"

+There's a abnormal mode, which can be enabled by -n:0.
+In this mode, the board will be randomly placed two white pieces and one black piece in 9*9 range in the middle, and then the game starts by black.
+This mode randonmize the result for deterministic algorithm.
+You can test your AI using this mode to see it's actual situation read ability.

 Possible Arguments:
-args | Description
+args (default) | Description
--s:* | sleeptime between moves
+-s:* (1)       | sleeptime between moves
--p:* | whether to print board, only accept 0/1
+-p:* (1)       | whether to print board, only accept 0/1 -n:* (1)       | whether to play in normal mode, only accept 0/1 -r:* (1)       | whether to random the first play AI, only accept 0/1

 Current ID assigning:
 example:1